-The invisible child is often a forgotten member of the family, ignored by the narcissist and left to handle the pain and suffering of their traumatic childhood.
-They have no option but to fend for themselves in order to survive.
+The invisible child is often a forgotten member of the family.
+They are ignored by the narcissist and have no option but to fend for themselves in order to survive.

 Loving parents encourage their children to be kind and close to one another.
 Narcissistic parents, on the other hand, pit their children against each other and try to turn them into enemies.
 This is why siblings living in a narcissistic family seldom develop any emotional bonds with one another.

 The Unspoken Rules and Secrets of Narcissistic Families